Post

 The name was revealed on June 29, 2016 — along with the confirmation that the group would have four members, not seven.

-Other names that were considered included Pink Punk, Baby Monster, and Magnum.
+Other names reportedly considered along the way included Pink Punk, Baby Monster, and Magnum, according to Jisoo’s own later recollections.
 They went with BLACKPINK — and it fit.

 The four-member structure was deliberate.
-Unlike the large-ensemble groups becoming popular at the time, BLACKPINK would be lean and focused: two rappers (Jennie, Lisa), two vocalists (Jisoo, Rosé), with each member distinct and irreplaceable.
+Unlike the large-ensemble groups becoming popular at the time, BLACKPINK would be lean and focused.
+Jennie and Lisa became the group’s primary rappers, while Rosé and Jisoo anchored the vocals — though in practice, all four members’ roles overlap, and each is distinct and irreplaceable.

 🏋️ Six Years of Training: What It Really Cost